-Turkey assumes the co-leadership of Counter Terrorism Confidence Building Measure along with Afghanistan and UAE within the framework of Istanbul Process, which is an initiative aiming at regional cooperation to counter problems faced by the Heart of Asia countries, through confidence building measures.
+Turkey assumes the co-leadership of Counter Terrorism Confidence-Building Measures along with Afghanistan and UAE within the framework of Istanbul Process, which is an initiative aiming at regional cooperation to address problems faced by the Heart of Asia countries, through confidence-building measures.

-Turkey is also a co-chair, together with the United States, at the Global Counter Terrorism Forum (GCTF).
+Turkey has served as the co-chair of the Global Counter Terrorism Forum (GCTF), since its creation in 2011, for more almost 5 years, until it handed over its responsibilities to Morocco on 13 April 2016.
+Turkey continues to be the co-chair of the Horn of Africa Working Group, together with the EU within the GCTF.
 The GCTF was launched on 22 September 2011 to act as a platform to share unique experiences; channel national contributions into joint civilian-led counter terrorism efforts and contribute to the implementation of the global counter-terrorism framework of the UN.

-Besides Turkey is contributing to the budget of the Terrorism Prevention Branch of the UN Office for Drug Control (UNODC) and Crime Prevention in Vienna, as well as conducting efforts within NATO hosting as the NATO Centre of Excellence on Defence against Terrorism (COE-DAT) in Ankara.
+In addition, Turkey contributes to the budget of the Terrorism Prevention Branch of the UN Office for Drug Control and Crime Prevention (UNODC) in Vienna, and makes efforts within NATO by hosting the NATO Centre of Excellence on Defence Against Terrorism (COE-DAT) in Ankara.